Natural Methods For Lash Lifting That We’ve Got Our Eyes On

-One of the most talked-about oils for lifting lashes is castor oil.
-A vegetable oil derived from seeds of a perennial flowering plant native to tropical areas in Africa and Asia, it’s a thick and glossy liquid with a yellowish tint, and it’s touted as being one of nature’s best for healthier and longer lashes.
+One of the most talked-about oils for lifting lashes is castor oil—a vegetable oil derived from seeds of a plant native to tropical areas in Africa and Asia.
+It’s a thick and glossy liquid with a yellowish tint, and it’s touted as one of nature’s best for healthier and longer lashes.

-Castor oil is made up mostly of Ricinoleic Acid, an omega fatty acid that nourishes brittle and fine hairs, spurring health and growth.
-The oil is also rich in Vitamin E, which repairs damaged follicles and prevents further breakage, as well as properties that moisturize and hydrate even the most delicate of lashes.
+Castor oil is mostly ricinoleic acid, an omega fatty acid which nourishes brittle and fine hairs, spurring health and growth.
+The oil is also rich in vitamin E, which repairs damaged follicles and prevents further breakage.
+It also includes properties that moisturize and hydrate even the most delicate of lashes.

-Grapeseed oil has been used for beauty, skincare, and as a natural health remedy for centuries.
-It’s made from pressing grape seeds leftover in winemaking.
-There are mentions of the oil being used by kings in the Old Testament of the Bible, and historians believe it was used for medicinal purposes in ancient Greece.
+Grapeseed oil has been used for beauty, skin care, and natural health remedies for centuries.
+It’s made from leftover pressed grape seeds from winemaking, and many historians believe it was used for medicinal purposes in ancient Greece.

-For long and luscious lashes, grapeseed oil is ideal because of its linoleic acid content (an omega 6 fatty acid to combat hair loss).
-It’s a lightweight oil so it won’t weigh your lashes down.
-It also contains Vitamin E, which is loved for its moisturizing and strengthening abilities.
+With its linoleic acid content (an omega 6 fatty acid to combat hair loss), this lightweight oil is ideal for long and luscious lashes.
+It also contains vitamin E, which is loved for its moisturizing and strengthening abilities.

 3. Jojoba Oil

-Jojoba oil is a golden liquid extracted from Jojoba seeds; the shrubby plant is native to the dry, southern regions of Arizona and California, as well as parts of northwestern Mexico.
-The oil is loved for its abundance of rich vitamins and minerals, including Vitamin E which, as mentioned above, is essential for healing damaged hair.
+Jojoba oil is a golden liquid extracted from Jojoba seeds; the shrubby plant is native to the dry, southern regions of Arizona and California and parts of northwestern Mexico.
+The oil is loved for its abundance of rich vitamins and minerals, including vitamin E, which, as mentioned above, is essential for healing damaged hair.

 As an eyelash enhancer, jojoba oil is a favorite because it moisturizes, protects follicles, and encourages growth.
-It has regenerative properties as well and, when used loyally, it is said to gift longer and thicker lashes.
-Use like any of the other oils, applying small amounts at night and to your roots.
+It has regenerative properties as well, and, when used loyally, it is said to gift longer and thicker lashes.

 4. Aloe Vera

-Aloe Vera is one of those plants that has a laundry list of health and skincare benefits.
-The best part is, many of us have this lanky succulent growing in our home.
-Fab How has a fantastic article on how to extract aloe gel from the leaves of your aloe plant.
-If videos are more your thing though, YouTube creator T'keyah B can show you how to cut up and scoop the juice from the leaves.
+Aloe vera is one of those plants with a laundry list of health and skincare benefits, and it’s beloved for gifting lashes a natural shine.
+The gel even has antibacterial and antifungal properties to combat infections that may harm your hair and prevent growth.
+The best part is, many of us already have this lanky succulent growing in our homes.
+Here’s how to cut up and scoop the juice from the leaves.

-For lash lifting, aloe vera gel is best used in conjunction with other oils—many DIY beauty bloggers recommend combining it with castor or jojoba oil, mixing one part oil with one part gel.
-Like with other natural lash applications, apply the mixture at night, using one of your old (cleaned) mascara brushes.
+For lash lifting, aloe vera gel is best used in conjunction with other oils—many DIY beauty bloggers recommend combining it with castor/jojoba oil, mixing one part oil with one part gel.

 Natural & Eco-Friendly Products